 Lyric: “I’m the only one of me, baby that’s the fun of me!”

-If you are a human being, that means you’re going to experience challenges.
+Guess what?
+You are a human being, which means you’re going to experience challenges.
 You’re going to experience disappointment, rejections, sadness, and pain.
-Unfortunately, it just comes with the territory.
+Unfortunately, it comes with the territory.

 And, if you are a human being, that means you’re inherently resilient.
 You already have everything you need inside of you to survive.
 Luckily, that also comes with the territory.